barbagroup/snake-repro/MesnardBarba-CSiE.md

 After a long search in the literature and in the code documentation, we discovered that IBAMR needs us to select a "stabilized outlet," which is a boundary condition that acts like a force pushing the vortices out.
 (IBAMR does not provide a convective/advective boundary condition.)
 With this new configuration, the simulations of the snake profile resulted in a wake that looked physical, but a computed lift coefficient that was considerably different from our published study.
-Another deep dive in the literature led us to notice that a benchmark example described in the paper that announced IBAMR was set up in an unexpected way: the no-slip condition is forced _inside_ the body, and not just on the boundary.
+Another deep dive in the literature led us to notice that a benchmark example described in the paper that announced IBAMR^(3) was set up in an unexpected way: the no-slip condition is forced _inside_ the body, and not just on the boundary.
 As far as we could find, the publications using IBAMR are the only cases where interior points are constrained.
 Other papers using immersed boundary methods apply the constraint only on boundary points.
-When we followed their example, our simulations with IBAMR were able to reproduce the lift enhancement at 35 degress angle-of-attack, although with a slightly different value of lift (<5% off).
+When we followed their example, our simulations with IBAMR were able to reproduce the lift enhancement at 35 degrees angle-of-attack, although with a slightly different value of average lift (<5% off).
 The successful result comes with a caveat, though.
 If we look at the time signature of the lift and drag coefficients, there is excellent agreement with our previous results for 30 degrees angle-of-attack (Re=2000).
 But at 35 degrees, the time signatures drift apart after about 40 time units (10,000 time steps).
 There is a marked drop in the (time varying) lift coefficient, but because the average is calculated over a time range between 32 and 64 time units (a reasonable but arbitrary choice), the final numeric result is not far off our published study.
+Like in the previous case, using OpenFOAM, we make a judgement call that this result does indeed pass muster as a replication of our previous result.

 **Postmortem**.
 Even a well-documented open-source research code can have unexpected tricks of the trade that only the original authors may know about.
 In the end, we don't have an explanation for _why_ IBAMR required interior body points to be constrained.
-The published record is incomplete in this regard: we could find no explanation in any paper using IBAMR.
+The published record is incomplete in this regard: we could find no explanation for it in any paper using IBAMR.
 We learned that using an open research code and getting correct results with it could involve a long investigative period, potentially requiring communication with the original authors and many failed attempts.
-If the code is not well documented and the original authors are not responsive to questions, then building your own code from scratch could be more sensible!
+If the code is not well documented and the original authors not responsive to questions, then building your own code from scratch could be more sensible!

 ### Story 3: A different external linear algebra library can fail your replication